-There are several features we must consider in the construction of this role for the Special Constabulary.
+Continuing the 'bridge' between the community and police analogy, there are several features we must consider in the construction of this role for the Special Constabulary.

 Firstly, consideration needs to be given to the extent to which Special Constables should be leading on the police-community links or whether they should be more in a supporting role.
 Our findings suggest that in some (particularly rural) communities, Specials step into a more prominent bridging role.
 This is not necessarily a problem if it is a proactive decision made at the local level.
 As the regulars become more stretched, there is a risk that Special Constables may be relied upon in the longer term as a police-community bridge.

-Secondly, we would suggest that the structure of the Special Constabulary must be adequately defined and laid out from the beginning, to ensure that the support and management is in place to ensure that Special Constables are supported in this role.
-Lastly, the Special Constables themselves must be willing to be part of the bridge that Police Scotland is building.
+Secondly, we would suggest that the foundations of the bridge must be correct - the structure must be adequately defined and laid out from the beginning, to ensure that the support and management is in place to ensure that Special Constables are supported in this role.

+Lastly, the resources from which the bridge is built must be fit for purpose - that is to say that the Special Constables themselves must be willing to be part of the bridge that Police Scotland is building.
 Much of this - as with other recommendations - relates to properly communicating and taking stock of the values, motivations and expectations of Special Constables and ensuring at the local level these are managed appropriately and harnessed where possible.
+This feeds in to Recommendations 3, 4, 5, 8 and 9.